Židlochovice

 Židlochovice (/cs/; Groß Seelowitz) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 3,700 inhabitants.
+The town is located in the Dyje–Svratka Valley, at the confluence of the rivers Svratka and Litava.

+Židlochovice was founded in the first half of the 13th century at the latest and it became a town in 1873.
+The main landmark of the town is the Židlochovice Castle.

 Etymology

 According to one theory, the name is derived from Old Czech word židlina, meaning 'swamp'.
 According the second theory, the name is derived from the old personal Slavic name Židla or Židloch.
 The German name was derived from the Czech one.

 Geography

 Židlochovice is located about 16 km south of Brno.
 It lies in the Dyje–Svratka Valley.
 The highest point is the hill Výhon at 355 m above sea level.
 The town is situated in the valley of the Svratka River.
 The Litava River joins the Svratka in the town.

 History

 The first written mention of Židlochovice is from 1237.
-Among the owners of the Židlochovice estate were the houses of Pernštejn, Zierotin, Dietrichstein and Habsburg.
+Among the owners of the Židlochovice estate were the noble families of Pernštejn, Zierotin, Dietrichstein and Habsburg.
 In 1873, Židlochovice was promoted to a town.